This article covers:

 What are District of Columbia (DC) Overtime Laws?

 According to the Fair Labor Standards Act, a working week consists of seven consecutive days, and within this period, employees who work up to 40 hours receive a compensation of at least the minimum wage hourly rate, as defined by the District of Columbia regulations.
 Any work beyond 40 hours counts as overtime and must be paid at a higher rate of 1.5 times the regular rate for non-exempt employees.
 This currently translates to a minimum of $25.50 per hour for such workers.
 However, certain occupations and conditions can override this requirement, which is why we specifically mentioned non-exempt employees.
-We will delve into all the details in the following sections to help you determine who is eligible for overtime compensation in the District of Columbia and who is not.
-So, keep reading.
+Learn more about your overtime rights in the District of Columbia through our detailed guide.

 What are Overtime Exceptions and Exemptions in District of Columbia?